wordshaker/jesswhite_4/_posts/2016-05-11-nodeconf-post.md

 There were some set themes to the talks.
 Microservices, Docker, high-quality testing were all frequently mentioned as important for creating production quality Node apps.
 I left feeling inspired to investigate numerous things including Server-less architectures, how other companies use Docker in production in greater detail and using Blue-Green architectures to assist in testing on live environments with minimal risk.

 Sadly, despite the fantastic Code of Conduct - there was a bit of .NET bashing, which as a .NET dev I thought was sad.
-My interest in Node is recent but I also love working wiht C# and would hate to think I can't like both.
+My interest in Node is recent but I also love working with C# and would hate to think I can't like both.
 It was also a shame that thought there was a diverse range of speakers, the panel at the end of the event were all men giving their answers.
-It would have been nice to have seen more diversity there, and to see if there were any difference in opinion to some fo the quesitons asked.
+It would have been nice to have seen more diversity there, and to see if there were any difference in opinion to some fo the questions asked.

 Overall, NodeConf is a great conference.
 I encourage everyone to keep an eye out on Nearforms future events.